(612095) 1999 OJ4

-' (provisional designation ') is a trans-Neptunian object and binary system from the classical Kuiper belt, located in the outermost region of the Solar System.
+' is a trans-Neptunian object and binary system from the classical Kuiper belt, located in the outermost region of the Solar System.

 The bright cubewano belongs to the cold population and measures approximately 75 km in diameter.
 It was first observed at Mauna Kea Observatory on 18 July 1999.
 Discovered in 2005, its moon is just 3 kilometers smaller than its primary and has an orbital period of 84 days.

 Orbit and classification

 's orbit characterizes it as a classical Kuiper Belt object, or cubewano.
 Due to its nearly circular orbit and low inclination, it is also in the "cold" population of cubewanos.
 As a result, it is likely reddish in color.

 Satellite

 has one moon.
 This moon was discovered by the Hubble Space Telescope on 5 October 2013.
 It orbits 3,306±17 km away from 1999 OJ_{4}, completing one orbit every 84.1147±0.0050 days.
 The orbit has an eccentricity of 0.3683±0.0038.